dryan/d3ploy/README.md

 * "aws_key" to specify the AWS Access Key ID to use for uploading
 * "aws_secret" to specify the AWS Secret Access Key to use for uploading
 * "exclude" to specify patterns to not upload

+## OS X Notification Center

+d3ploy will attempt to alert you via Notification Center when it is completed.
+To enable this feature, you need pyobjc; run `pip install pyobjc` to install.